 |Top 5 paying states

-1 of the easiest ways to increase your salary as A Mathematics Professor is to move to a higher paying state like NJ.
-Right now, the highest paying states for Mathematics Professors are NJ, CA, NY, MA and NH.
+One of the easiest ways to increase your salary as a Postsecondary Mathematical Science Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Mathematics Professors are CA, RI, DC, NY and NH.

-However a higher pay at NJ doesn’t guarantee that you will make more because the living expenses at NJ might be 2x higher than where you are currently at now.
+However, a higher pay at CA doesn’t guarantee that you will make more because the living expenses at CA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

 |Suitable for people who likes to help and teach others